 - Several songs from Fridge's Happiness album.
 Can you guess what instruments were used to make the songs Cut Up Piano & Xylophone, Tone Guitar & Drum Noise, or Melodica & Trombone?

 - Fantomas Melvins Big Band were the members of Fantomas and the Melvins joining together to play songs from their respective catalogs live.
-About the only way that this wasn't Exactly What It Says on the Tin is that they weren't that kind of Big Band, just a rock band with a larger number of people on stage at the same time than is usual.
+About the only way that this wasn't an example is that they weren't that kind of Big Band, just a rock band with a larger number of people on stage at the same time than is usual.

 - IOSYS has a song called "Tewi Inaba's Really Irritating About Four and A Half Minutes".
 It's 4:23.